 Remember to follow through and follow up on all of your prospecting plays.
 When a prospect contacts you, always follow-up quickly.
 If you don’t answer right away, another agent will.
 So be sure to stay on top of your real estate prospects and business leads.

 Ready to start your real estate career?
-Find out what it takes to get your real estate license in our quick video below.
+Find out what it takes to get your real estate license.